-1. Set up your workspace for color correction.

-2. Select the clip in a Timeline panel and apply either the Fast Color Corrector or the Three-way Color Corrector effect.
-See also Apply effects

-- 3. In the Effect Controls panel, click the triangle to expand the Fast Color Corrector or the Three-way Color Corrector controls. - 4.
-(Optional) Select the Show Split View option if you want to view a before and after comparison of your adjustment in the Program Monitor.
+- 1 Set up your workspace for color correction. - 2 Select the clip in a Timeline panel and apply either the Fast Color Corrector or the Three-way Color Corrector effect.
+See also Apply effects to clips. - 3 In the Effect Controls panel, click the triangle to expand the Fast Color Corrector or the Three-way Color Corrector controls. - 4 (Optional) Select the Show Split View option if you want to view a before and after comparison of your adjustment in the Program Monitor.
 You can specify whether the split view is horizontal or vertical by choosing from the Layout menu.
-You can also adjust the relative proportion of the before and after views. - 5.
-(Optional for the Three-way Color Corrector only) Do any of the following: - To restrict your color correction to a specific tonal range, choose Shadows, Midtones, or Highlights from the Tonal Range menu.
+You can also adjust the relative proportion of the before and after views.

+- 5 (Optional for the Three-way Color Corrector only) Do any of the following: - To restrict your color correction to a specific tonal range, choose Shadows, Midtones, or Highlights from the Tonal Range menu.
 Choosing Master applies color correction to the entire tonal range of the image.
 If necessary, use the Tonal Range Definition controls to define the different tonal ranges. - To restrict your adjustments to a color or range of colors, click the triangle to expand the Secondary Color Correction controls.
-Define the color or color range using the Eyedropper tool, slider controls or enter numeric values.
-See also Specify a color or range of colors to adjust. - 6.
-To adjust the color balance, do any of the following using the color wheel: - To change all the colors without affecting the gain or magnitude, rotate the outer ring.
+Define the color or color range using the Eyedropper tool, slider controls or enter numeric values - 6 To adjust the color balance, do any of the following using the color wheel: - To change all the colors without affecting the gain or magnitude, rotate the outer ring.
 Rotating the ring to the left, rotates all colors toward green.
 Rotating the ring to the right, rotates all colors toward red.